 In randomized controlled trials evaluating agitation as measured by the CMAI, no significant differences were noted between donepezil and placebo on symptoms of agitation (Jin & Liu, 2019).
-A large RCT of donepezil compared to placebo to treat significant symptoms of agitation in dementia (n=272 individuals) found no significant differences in symptoms of agitation for individuals treated with donepezil when compared to placebo (mean difference: -0.9, -11.4 to 9.6) (Howard et al., 2007).
+A large RCT of donepezil compared to placebo to treat significant symptoms of agitation in dementia (n=272 individuals) found no significant differences in symptoms of agitation for individuals treated with donepezil when compared to placebo (mean difference on CMAI: -0.06, 95% CI: -4.35 to 4.22) (Howard et al., 2007).
 Similarly, two randomized controlled trials focussed on treating agitation among people with dementia found no benefit for memantine when compared to placebo (Fox et al., 2012; Herrmann, Gauthier, et al., 2013).